rocissa/rss-website/speaking.md

 **Location:** The Joseph A. Floreano Rochester Riverside Convention Center

+**Celebrating 20 Years of Security, Community, and Insight!**

-The ISSA Rochester Chapter is excited to announce the Call for Presentations for RSS:{{ site.current_year }}.
+The ISSA Rochester Chapter is thrilled to open the Call for Presentations for RSS:2026, marking the 20th anniversary of the Rochester Security Summit.
 We invite all those interested in sharing their knowledge and expertise to submit a proposal for consideration by our selection committee.

-Held annually, during National Cyber Security Awareness Month, our conference is a focal point for education and awareness regarding Information Security in Western NY.
-Since its inception in 2006, our conference has consistently sold out, featuring a wide range of presentations on various information security topics.
-Our audience comprises professionals and executives with varied expertise and interests.
+Held every October during National Cyber Security Awareness Month, RSS has become a premier InfoSec conference in Western NY - bringing together professionals, practitioners and executives from across the region.
+Since our first event in 2006, the Summit has consistently sold out, offering engaging, practical and forward-thinking presentations on a wide range of security topics.

-**Note on Training Proposals:** We have moved hands-on training to the ISSA Rochester Chapter Meetings and are no longer offering it during RSS to allow for more flexibility to attend talks.
-To discuss hosting your training session as part of a Chapter Meeting, please contact <{{ site.rocissa_contact_email }}>

-We want to hear from you and look forward to seeing you this Fall!
+**Empowering New Voices:** We are thrilled to introduce a new track dedicated to the next generation of security professionals.
+If you are a college senior, a graduate student, or a first-time speaker, we welcome your perspective!
+Please select the "Emerging Voices" track on your submission form.
+Note that while this track is tailored for newcomers, all proposals undergo our standard evaluation process.

+If you have insights, experience or research to share, we invite you to submit a proposal for consideration by our selection committee.
+Visit <{{ site.baseurl | default: 'https://www.rochestersecurity.org' }}> to learn more and help us make this milestone year our best yet.
 <hr>
 <div class="mt-5 text-center">
 <p><b>Submissions:</b> To submit a proposal, please use our submission form below</p>
 <p><a class="btn btn-primary btn-lg" href="{{ site.speaking_form_url }}" target="_blank">Submit A Proposal</a></p>
-<em>Submission deadline: {{ site.speaking_proposals_due | localtime | date: "%B %e, %Y" }}</em>
+<em><b>Submission deadline:</b> {{ site.speaking_proposals_due | localtime | date: "%B %e, %Y" }}</em>
 </div>
 {% endif %}
 <div class="attention">